 Acknowledgements

 This terminal evaluation was carried out with the close collaboration and generous time commitment of various stakeholders.
 The evaluators would like to convey particular thanks to the Project Assistant Mr Boolkah, for arranging, and following-up on the numerous stakeholder interviews during the evaluation mission, as well as providing all the necessary project documentation.
-A special thanks also goes to all implementing partners and personnel, at the Ministry of Environment and Sustainable Development (ICZM Division, EIA division, Beach Authority, Climate Finance) many of whom participated in multiple meetings and interviews, as well as the Ministry of Planning and Finance, the Ministry of Blue Economy, the Ministry of Local Government, Mauritius Meteorological Services, the National Disaster Risk Reduction and Management Centre, the University of Mauritius and the NGO Reef Conservation.
+A special thanks also goes to all implementing partners and personnel, at the Ministry of Environment, Solid Waste Management and Climate Change (ICZM Division, EIA division, Beach Authority, Climate Finance) many of whom participated in multiple meetings and interviews, as well as the Ministry of Finance, Economic Planning and Development

+the Ministry of Blue Economy, the Ministry of Local Government, Mauritius Meteorological Services, the National Disaster Risk Reduction and Management Centre, the University of Mauritius and the NGO Reef Conservation.
 All those interviewed shared their views in a thorough and forthcoming manner, and with a spirit of continuous learning, and the evaluation would not be possible without the lessons and experiences imparted by these individuals.
 The evaluators would also like to extend thanks to the contractors and engineers responsible for overseeing the various physical works of the project that travelled to the project sites to share detailed information.
 The evaluators would also like to extend their sincere thanks to UNDP staff, particularly the Head of the Environment Unit, Mr Satyajeet Ramchurn, as well as the Management specialist Mr Eugene Pak and the Resident Representative Ms. Amanda Serumaga, for taking ample time to participate in long interviews during a very busy period, in order to frankly share their views and recommendations regarding the project, the challenges encountered and constructive ways forward for future climate finance.
 Finally, the evaluators thank the numerous community members at the project sites who gave their time to answer our questions and who most directly face the urgency of building resilience as the coastal areas of Mauritius become more vulnerable to the impacts of climate change.
 Our hope is that the recommendations and lessons herein will serve to strengthen the design and implementation of future adaptation efforts in Mauritius and elsewhere, and result in increasing our resilience in the face of a rapidly changing climate, while prioritizing lives and well being of the most vulnerable communities.

 ii.
 EXECUTIVE SUMMARY